kambizgrajaie/CmcMarkets/README.md

 - **Test Harness:** It allows developers to seed the database with initial users, roles and some user tasks to start with.
 It can Login, Register user and admin.

 - **Unit Tests:** With testability in mind when designing classes, the entire application can be unit tested.
-However a coupld of them have been shoecased for this presentation.
+A couple of them have been showcased for this presentation.

-- **Asynchronous Programming:** Demonstrated the use of asynchronous programming in API controllers, ensuring efficient handling of concurrent requests.
+- **Asynchronous Programming:** Demonstrated the use of asynchronous programming ensuring efficient handling of concurrent requests.
 Async/await is used in database operations to avoid blocking.
 All methods in the application are called asynchronously from Persistance to Service to WebApi layers.

 - **Exception Handling:** Implemented robust exception handling to ensure the application gracefully handles common errors.
 Returns appropriate HTTP status codes and provides informative error messages to clients.
 In the api sample, it will return 404 status code if no result is found and returns 500 if an internal server error happens.
 Otherwise it will return a list of user tasks.